mozilla/foresight/landscape/decentralized.md

 We see the possibility for enhanced user agency and privacy through products, platforms, and services that reimagine where data is stored and how it is exchanged with decentralized and distributed network architectures.
 Ultimately, these architectures allow us to imagine a future in which some activities currently conducted on “the internet” move to more specialized, more secure, and potentially community-controlled alternatives where appropriate.
 As connected devices in the home gather more behavioral biometrics, forging paths for that data to live in the home rather than on commercial servers is an important aspect.

-To support decentralized technologies we can build experimental products for and early adopter audience in smart homes, engage in low level enablement to bring together value-aligned developers and creators in the community, and provide a frame for experimentation in P2P architectures.
+To support decentralized technologies we can build experimental products for early adopter audiences in smart homes, engage in low level enablement to bring together value-aligned developers and creators in the community, and provide a frame for experimentation in P2P architectures.
 No single stakeholder holds all the right answers to address user’s evolving needs, and we believe that only by experimentation can we meet those needs safely.

 ## Signals of the Future
 * [Blockstack](https://blockstack.org/)